 Waiting: Keep families engaged while everyone arrives.

 All the preschoolers and some parents already know who you are, so there is no need to talk about yourself in length.
 After introducing yourself, welcome families to the classroom and let everyone know how excited you are for this new school year.
-Begin with an overall summary of daily routines, schedules, and activities.
-Explain, in short, future plans, goals and expectations.
+Begin with an overall summary of daily routines, schedules and activities.
+Explain, in short, future plans, goals and expectations for the year.
 Finally, conclude with a transition into how children spend their day.

-Exploring: A day in the life of a preschooler.
+Exploring: Describe a day in the life of a preschooler.

 Take parents on a journey through the eyes of their toddler.
 Act as if they are the students, and move parents along as you would their children.
-Students will be excited to help with this part of the night as they or you? lead their parents around to their personal cubbies, circle time parking spots, individual napping mats, and their favorite place at the learning table.
+Students will be excited to help with this part of the night as they or you lead their parents around to their personal cubbies, circle time parking spots, individual napping mats and favorite places at the learning table.

 Thank everyone for coming.
-Hand out flyers or pamphlets that include everything you have already gone over tonight, but provide more detail.
+Hand out flyers or pamphlets that include everything you have already gone over, but provide more detail.
 Include rules and regulations of the classroom, what’s expected of the students, and how misbehavior will be handled.
-Attach a school year calendar that provides information about upcoming school events, trips, and activities.
+Attach a school year calendar that provides information about upcoming school events, trips and activities.
 Provide a volunteer form for parents to return if they are interested in volunteering during the year.
-Additionally, include your contact information: phone number and email.
+Additionally, include your contact information, including a phone number and email address.

 Finally, see if parents or students have any questions.
 Try to focus on general inquiries that relate to preschool classroom and student body as a whole.
 Suggest that questions concerning a particular student’s needs or progress can be answered either after the event, through email or phone at a later date, or on a day of a parent/teacher conference.